- Share this post:

 - Owners can sell their Pacaso anytime after the first 12 months of ownership, listing it at the price they choose.
 (Fellow owners have first right of refusal.)

-- Pacaso forms a property-specific limited liability company and signs the closing paperwork on behalf of the LLC.
+- Pacaso forms a property-specific LLC and signs the closing paperwork on behalf of the LLC.

-- Each buyer can purchase the “amount” of home they’ll use, ranging from 12.5 to 50%.
-(This gives buyers the chance to co-own a more expensive home than if they were buying a whole home.)
+- Each buyer can purchase the amount of home they’ll use, ranging from 1/8 to 1/2.
+This gives buyers the chance to co-own a more expensive home than if they were buying a whole home.

-- Pacaso offers up to 50% financing and a competitive 10-year adjustable rate mortgage for qualified buyers.
-Pacaso serves as the corporate guarantor of the loan.
+- Buyers can access up to 70% financing and a competitive 10-year adjustable rate mortgage through Pacaso's financing partner.
+Pacaso then serves as the corporate guarantor of the loan.

-- Each buyer signs an owner-operating agreement for the LLC; they now collectively own 100% of the home together.
+- Each buyer signs an owner operating agreement for the LLC; at closing, they collectively own 100% of the home.

-- Pacaso handles the property management, bill paying and provides the scheduling technology to ensure equitable access to all owners based on their shares in the home.
+- Pacaso handles the property management and bill paying, and provides the scheduling technology to ensure equitable access to all owners based on their shares in the home.

 - Pacaso assumes financial responsibility if an owner defaults on payments, protecting the home’s other owners.